DaseinDa/DaseinDa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 ## Hello!
 I am a double degree student at TU Berlin(Berlin, Germany) & KTH(Stockholm, Sweden), majoring in  ICT(Information and Communication Technology) & EE(Electrical Engineering).
 I am pursuing my master thesis internship for federated learning's hardware security enhancement at Trustworthy&Applied Cryptography, Huawei Munich Research Center.

 ## Currently
-I am currently participating in the VIPriors ICCV 2023 Challenge with a researcher from Yonsei University.
-Additionally, I am working on implementing milestone papers in Computer Vision as well as recreating some basics techniques in machine learning, such as Pytorch's Autograd and Transformers.
+I am currently working on secure learning.
+I like discussing potentially feaseible methods for practical problems with nice and talented people, feel free to reach out!
 ## Recent Work/Research Experience
-#### Data Analyst in the Korean Army
+#### Data Analyst in the CN Army
 2021 ~ 2023

 I spent the past two years working as a data analyst for the Tunnel Neutralization Team in the Republic of Korea Army Intelligence.
 I utilized Fast Fourier Transformation and other military AI tools to collect and process North Korean underground sound data.